-Bloom's Level: Knowledge/Comprehension
+Accessibility: Keyboard Navigation Bloom's Level: Comprehension Bloom's Level: Knowledge

-Topic: ethics

-Essay
+Essay Questions

 71. What is the scientific method?
 Briefly describe the five basic steps that comprise the scientific method.
 What are the benefits and drawbacks of using the scientific method to study sociological phenomena?